On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: EXPERIMENTAL RESULTS

-Lastly, Fig. \ref{fig:attn_analysis} illustrates the evolution of the attention weights of the individual inputs of the transformer w.r.t. the update of the fifth action of the action sequence for a visuotactile policy (trained using pre-trained weights but further refining the encoder during training).
-In other words, it shows how the inputs contribute to updating the action.
-As can be seen, initially, the vision observation from the RealSense is the most important modality.
+Lastly, Fig. \ref{fig:attn_analysis} illustrates the evolution of the attention weights for the individual transformer inputs w.r.t. updating the fifth action of the sequence for a visuotactile policy (trained using "pretrained+refine").
+It shows how the inputs contribute to the action update.
+As shown, initially, the vision input is the most important modality.
 This is expected, as the camera information is crucial to moving the robot closer to the striker paper.
 The event-based tactile sensor does not provide any information during this phase, as there is no change in contact configuration.
 However, once contact is made, the tactile inputs gain importance and become the most important entity.
 This holds true until the match ignites, which signals successful task execution.
-The other inputs, i.e., attention to the other actions and to the proprioception observation, stay low throughout the trajectory.
+The other inputs, i.e., attention to other actions and proprioceptive observations, remain low throughout the trajectory.
+The evolution of the attention weights, therefore, again underlines the synergy between visual spatial awareness during the approaching movement and the reliable tactile contact perception during the physical interaction.

-Overall, based on the findings from these experiments, we conclude that touch is a crucial sensing modality for learning performant match lighting policies from few demonstrations, and that it is particularily effective for reducing contact-related failure modes of vision-only policies.